Freezer Giving Off A Burning Smell? This Could Be Why

 New freezers can smell like burning due to manufacturing residue

-#2 Check the Power Cord
+#2 Check for Power Issues

 To check the cord, please turn off your freezer at the circuit breaker, so you can safely unplug it from the wall outlet.
+If you notice any signs of damage, you’ll need to replace it with a new one.

 Freezer power cord